TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/BasicRestSyntax.rst

 which are used to indent a block of text, does not matter.
 But what does matter, is that all lines of the block are indented with exactly the same number of spaces.

-We use the convention of 3 spaces per indenting level (see :ref:`cgl-indenting`).
+We use the convention of 4 spaces per indenting level (see :ref:`cgl-indenting`).

 Let's look at an example:

 The following directive inserts an image in the rendered page.
 All lines beginning with line two must be indented to the same leve.
-The convention is to use three spaces for one level of indentation.
+The convention is to use 4 spaces for one level of indentation.

 .. code-block:: rest